MajorChump/wNano/README.md

 5. When a transaction arrives into the monitored Nano wallet.
 The Monitors will sign a transaction on the BSC chain to mint and transfer to the corresponding BSC address from the Nano sender address.
 6. When a transaction arrives into the monitored BSC wallet.
 The Monitors will sign a transaction on the BSC chain to redeem(remove) the wNano and the the Monitors will sign a transaction on Nano to transfer to the corresponding Nano address from the BSC sender address.

+Nano MultiSig:

+Requires 100% agreement which is a risk if a Monitor decides not to monitor anymore.
+To avoid this we would need to share keys.

+1. Using the example of 3 monitors.
+2. Each Monitor would have a private key and public address.
+Each monitor would share its private key with one other monitor in a circle as follows

+Monitor A -> Monitor B -> Monitor C -> Monitor A

+In this example A would know AC but would need B to complete a transaction.
+If B was to go offline, C would know CB and so it would be possible to transfer the funds out of the multisig wallet to a new multisig wallet with a new B.

+3. ...

 Example Signed wBan message: